What is an SBA Business Plan?

 Marketing and Sales

 Your marketing and sales plans should outline your strategy to attract and retain customers and how you will process sales.
-There are many marketing and sales strategies across various industries, and your plan might evolve as your company grows.
+There are numerous marketing and sales strategies employed across various industries, and your plan may evolve as your business expands.
+The marketing plan should outline a promotional strategy and a budget for targeting the target audience.

 For example, will you invoice customers or sell on credit?
 What point-of-sale system and payment methods will you accept if opening a store or physical location?
 If you’re selling online, how will your eCommerce platform operate?